yegorsokolov/MT5/README.md

 2. **MQL5 Expert Advisor** — a lightweight EA that loads model signals and executes trades with a dynamic trailing stop while respecting FTMO style risk limits.
 Risk controls enforce maximum daily loss and overall drawdown in the EA itself and are configurable via `config.yaml`.
+Position sizing can automatically adjust based on recent volatility or the realised Sharpe ratio to better match current market conditions.
 3. **Realtime trainer** — a Python script that fetches live ticks from MT5, incrementally retrains the model and commits updates to this GitHub repo.